waqidvolli/updat-eta/README.md

 1) Install [Node.js](https://nodejs.org/en/download/)

-2) In the terminal, navigate to project folder and type:
+2) In the terminal, navigate to simulation folder and type:

 ```
     npm install